steebchen/specs/errors/Readme.md

 // TODO: Replace this CLI telemetry spec link with general telemetry spec link once that is available.

 # Error Character Encoding

+// TODO: This probably belongs to Photon.js error handling spec.

 Photon generates pretty error messages with colors that are very useful for development as they usually pin point the issue.